-(b) Neighborhood Poverty Rate in 2000, US Popula- (c) Raw Measure of Neighborhood Quality in 2000, tion US Population
+(b) Neighborhood Poverty Rate in 2000, (c) Raw Measure of Neighborhood Qual-US Population ity in 2000, US Population

-(d) Neighborhood Poverty Rate in 2002, MTO Sam- (e) Raw Measure of Neighborhood Quality in 2002, ple MTO Sample
+(d) Neighborhood Poverty Rate in 2002, (e) Raw Measure of Neighborhood Qual-MTO Sample ity in 2002, MTO Sample

-Figure 3: Neighborhood Poverty Rate and Neighborhood Quality
+Figure 2: Neighborhood Poverty Rate and Neighborhood Quality

-Moving from a neighborhood with a poverty rate of 70 percent to a neighborhood with a 50 percent poverty rate might be a large change in the poverty rate, but Figure 3b suggests that we should also consider how big this change is relative to the national distribution of neighborhoods.
+Moving from a neighborhood with a poverty rate of 70 percent to a neighborhood with a 50 percent poverty rate might be a large change in the poverty rate, but Figure 2b suggests that we should also consider how big this change is relative to the national distribution of neighborhoods.
 An alternative way of measuring poverty and quality that addresses this question is to use the ranking of neighborhoods relative to those of the rest of the US population.
-These measures are shown for the entire US population in Figure 4.
+These measures are shown for the entire US population in Figure 3.
 What we can see is that although the expected negative relationship still remains, there is now considerable variation in one variable conditional on the other.
 Consider, for example, that there are neighborhoods with the median poverty rate that are extremely low quality, and neighborhoods with the same poverty rate that are extremely high quality.
-This level of variation may not be surprising given the coefficients reported in Table 3, and can also be seen in Table 4, which presents evidence that in MTO states there were many low poverty neighborhoods that were also in the second and third deciles of the national distribution of quality.
+This level of variation may not be surprising given the coefficients reported in Table 5, and can also be seen in Table 6, which presents evidence that in MTO states there were many low poverty neighborhoods that were also in the second and third deciles of the national distribution of quality.
 While the empirical evidence supports the adoption of assumption NQK over NQP if neighborhood characteristics other than poverty influence outcomes, simply comparing assumptions NQK and NQP in a theoretical way highlights that even defining neighborhood quality requires explicitly specifying which neighborhood characteristics influence outcomes.

-Figure 4: Neighborhood Poverty and Quality
+Figure 3: Neighborhood Poverty and Quality

-Table 4: Low-Poverty ( $\leq 10\%$ ), Low-Quality ( $D \leq 3$ ) Neighborhoods in MTO States in 2000
+Table 6: Low-Poverty ($\leq 10\%$), Low-Quality ($D \leq 3$) Neighborhoods in MTO States in 2000